 Home Values Rise as Mortgage Rates Drop

 In response to the pandemic and the recession that followed, the Federal Reserve dramatically lowered real estates, with average mortgage rates dropping from 3.75 percent to less than 3 percent just a few weeks after the pandemic began.
-For many people, this turned the dream buying a home into a reality, since a buyer could suddenly afford a home with a higher price tag while making the same monthly payments that they had been making.
+For many people, this turned the dream buying a home into a reality, since a buyer could suddenly afford a home with a higher price tag while making the same monthly payments they had been making.

 Changes to Closing Procedures